 With drug MOA animation, we can narrow down the number of ill-informed people and strive for a healthier population.
 And the best thing about it is that you can rewatch it over and over again every time you need to revise the knowledge, without feeling overwhelmed by the massive amount of data and information.
 For example, should you feel wavered by anti-vaxxers, you can always come back to this beautifully animated video.

 Influencing clinical efficiency

-By rendering the MOA more easier to grasp, animations save researchers a lot of effort, so they can spend more time on more meaningful work like determining the optimal MOA.
+By rendering the drugs’ mechanism of action easier to grasp, animations save researchers a lot of effort, so they can spend more time on more meaningful work.
 Now scientists can properly identify the best method to limit time and costs of producing new drugs considerably.

 This style of animation is particularly popular and you can easily find examples of it after a few minutes browsing Youtube.
 Audiences love to watch whiteboard videos because they are clean and academic looking, making it suitable for multiple purposes.
 It’s also the most digestible of all as it contains no distraction.

-Here is a typical example of a whiteboard MOA animation.
+Here is a typical example of whiteboard animation for drugs’ mechanism of action explaining.

 This is essentially a glow-up version of whiteboard animation.
 For this style, animators add in 2D characters or motion graphics to spice things up.
 It’s more colorful than whiteboard animation and usually presented as a story.

 2D animation’s content can be diverse, subsequently becoming more appealing when used in discussing with patients and educating children.